Softinator-TechLabs/diffnator/README.md

 ## ✨ Features

+> Status: Only the Live (proxy) + Overlay mode is fully tested and recommended right now.
+Other modes (Live iframe, Screenshot; Side-by-side) are available and generally work, but are considered experimental.

 ### 🎭 Three Rendering Modes
 - **Live (iframe)**: Direct iframe embedding for `localhost` and `file://` URLs
 - **Live (proxy)**: Server-side proxy to bypass X-Frame-Options restrictions